Russian River and Santa Lucia Highlands wines made in San Francisco

 Cortada Alta: This highest elevation vineyard in the SLH has varying exposures above the fog up to 1650 feet.
 Warmer days and cooler nights, torture the vines with wide diurnal temperature shifts and well-drained, very steep soils.
 This results in smaller berries and clusters, thicker skins and tiny yields (1.5 – 2.5 tons/acre), giving more color, richness and grip.
 Windy Oaks, Wrath, Mansfield Dunne and Sandler also buy Cortada Alta fruit.

-Chardonnay, Cortada Alta Vineyard 2017, Santa Lucia Highlands, Monterey County
+Chardonnay, Cortada Alta Vineyard 2017, Santa Lucia Highlands organically farmed

-Pinot Noir, Santa Lucia Highlands 2017, Monterey County
+Pinot Noir, Santa Lucia Highlands 2018, Monterey County organically farmed

-Winemaker Notes: Rose petals, violets, wild berries and earth aromas and a baking and Pinot spice component to the palate which compliments the refreshing acidity.
+Vinous 92 Points, Josh Raynolds: “Bright garnet.
+Aromas of musky, spice-tinged red berries and cherry, freshly turned earth, licorice and cola nuances.
+Bitter cherry, red currant, floral pastille and succulent herb flavors.
+Solid grip on the persistent and sharply focused finish, which is shaped by dusty, slowly building tannins.”
 The finish is very long.
 Entirely from the Graham Family Vineyard, the chosen clones were picked a week later, blended from selected barrels, and fermented slightly warmer in tank than the vineyard designate release.
 20% new French oak.
 400 cases.

-Pinot Noir, Graham Vineyard 2017, Russian River, Sonoma County
+Pinot Noir, Graham Vineyard 2019, Russian River, Sonoma County sustainably farmed NEW Vintage